thomahn3/ocr-neural-network/README.md

 # ocr-neural-network
 - An Optical Character Recgonition neural network in python
 - Uses MNIST Datasets in .csv form
+- No Tesnorflow, or pytorch

 ## Downsides
-- No gpu functionality therefore slow
+- No gpu functionality therefore slow as built from scratch

 ## Info
 - I realised python's limited ML functionality as it doesn't utilise the GPU